The next Generation

 When TNG is put onto your web server, it basically comes preconfigured so that it can be used "straight from the box".
 Darrin Lythgoe, the developer of TNG has put together a number of additional templates that you can download.
 By uploading these files, you can change the general appearance of the whole web site in a just a few pages.
 Of course you are not restricted to these templates, and you don't even have to use them if you don't want to, but the home page that comes with TNG really does have to be modified.

 This page is extremely bland and is there merely to kick start the procedure.
 It even states down the bottom of the home page, "Please customize this page!" in bold black lettering.
-The developer has put together five different templates that can be used for you to use on your site, but you are not restricted to this.
+The developer has put together a number of different templates that can be used for you to use on your site, but you are not restricted to this.
 These templates have all the necessary files required to simply upload to your server and instantly change the entire site.
 Naturally, you will have to change the content of these pages, as some of them have introduction paragraphs and extra menus that you may or may not wish have present.

 In a website that uses static web pages, these pages are pre-written in their entirety, and take up physical space on a server, and when a link is clicked, the server delivers the particular html page to your browser.
 Using a dynamic model, the page that is clicked is a template that is pre-read and a html page written on the fly, inserting information extracted from a database located on the same server and it is then this page that is delivered to your web browser.